web-infra-dev/awesome-rspack/README.md

 - [@aaroon/workbox-rspack-plugin](https://github.com/Clarkkkk/workbox-rspack-plugin): A plugin to use workbox in Rspack.
 - [inject-manifest-plugin](https://github.com/tobua/inject-manifest-plugin): Injects a Workbox PWA manifest into a Service Worker.

-You can also use most of the webpack plugins in Rspack or Rsbuild, such as:
+Rspack and Rsbuild support most of the webpack plugins, such as:

 - [case-sensitive-paths-webpack-plugin](https://github.com/Urthen/case-sensitive-paths-webpack-plugin): Enforces case sensitive paths of all required modules.
 - [clean-webpack-plugin](https://github.com/johnagan/clean-webpack-plugin): Remove your build folder before building.